This post was originally written in 2018, but it was updated Mar. 2020

 - A page is a static piece of content.
-It’s like a web page.
 It isn’t dated, nor does it show up in any sort of RSS feed.
 Great uses for pages are your ABOUT page, RESOURCES page, CONTACT page.
 A post is a dated piece of content that gets pushed out to your RSS feed.
 It’ll show up in readers.
 It also is categorized and tagged in your database differently than a page.

-- The next tab which is the “HELP” tab while give you instructions for writing posts, inserting media, etc. (Image 2)
+- The next tab which is the “HELP” tab will give you instructions for writing posts, inserting media, etc. (Image 2)

 - You can also choose to make a post or page public or private.
 You can even make a post or page password protected.
 Like the resource library for this site.
 When you sign up for my email list you get a password which allows you access to the resource library. (image 4).